filcon/PSU_electronics_detection/README.md

 Several options for weights use on the network can be attempted.
 Two were tested at the moment:

-* **Option A:** Use pre-trained weights as starting point for all layers and train new weights just from the last convolutional layer onwards.
+* **Option A:** Use pre-trained weights as starting point for all layers and train new weights just from the last convolutional layer onward.
 Before this point all weights remain unchanged.

 To accomplish this the following line of code was included on the **cfg** file, before the last layer I wanted to train:
 ```